bearfriend/messageformat-validator/README.md

 `remove-extraneous` - Remove strings that do not exist in the source locale

 `add-missing` - Add strings that do not exist in the target locale

+`sort` - Sort strings alphabetically by key, maintaining any blocks

 `rename <old-key> <new-key>` - Rename a string